mahmoudothman-123/CLI-CV/README.md

 ### Description

-the project is CLI (Command line Interface) tool you can make CV , delete CV , save CV and read CV
+the project is CLI (Command line Interface) tool you can make CV , delete CV , save CV , read CV and list all cv

 ### Prerequisites